Mac-Huang/xuming.ai/cv/cover_letters/google-student-researcher-fall-2025/Xuming_Huang_Cover_Letter_Google_Student_Researcher_Fall_2025.md

 To communicate and test ideas, I also build interactive visualizations and teaching tools: a CPU cache hierarchy simulator, a heap allocator visualizer, a compiler pipeline demo, graph and sorting algorithm visualizers, and deep‑dive tutorials on Transformers and GPT.
 These projects emphasize clear experimental setup, measurement, and explanation—skills I will bring to collaborative research.

+In industry, I interned at CoolAI, where I developed product demos for a China Business Network (CBN) interview and represented the company at the World Artificial Intelligence Conference (WAIC).
+This experience strengthened my ability to turn research ideas into user‑facing artifacts and communicate them to broad audiences.

 Academically, I completed Stanford’s CS107 (Computer Organization & Systems, A+) and CS161 (Design & Analysis of Algorithms, A), and I regularly apply algorithmic techniques (graphs, DP), data structures, profiling, and debugging in my projects.
 I am comfortable with Python, C/C++, CUDA, and JavaScript, and with Git‑based workflows and basic testing for reproducibility.

 I am excited by Google’s breadth of research—ML, systems and infrastructure, developer tools, and safety—and I would be happy to contribute to teams working in Machine Learning/Deep Learning, Software Engineering for ML systems, or related areas.
 I’m open to Mountain View, Ann Arbor, or other listed locations.